phpbb/phpbb-translation-policies/guidelines.md

 11. Contribution screenshot in the Customisation Database should only be the flag of the country whose the language is spoken.
 For example, the flag of France for the French language.

-12. Revision name in the Customisation Database should be left blank for more understanding.
+12. Revision name in the Customisation Database should be left blank, contain the phpBB package version and/or package release name (e.g. "**3.0.12 / Richard 'D¡cky' Foote**" for 3.0.12) for more understanding.

 13. The Demo URL in the Customisation Database must be empty, unless you want to put a link to an international community ([officially](https://www.phpbb.com/support/intl/ "officially") listed or not) related to the language of the contribution.
 For example, http://www.phpbbarabia.com/ as Demo URL concerning the [Arabic language](https://www.phpbb.com/customise/db/translation/arabic/ "Arabic language") is allowed.